LivePersonInc/developer-center/pages/documents/Rich Messaging/Quick Replies/Introduction_to_Quick_Replies.md

 ### Quick Reply Templates

-LivePerson provides different Quick Replies templates for each compatible, unique messaging channel.
+LivePerson provides different Quick Reply templates for each compatible, unique messaging channel.

-Similar to Structured Content, Quick Replies *templates* are composed of *elements*.
-Each **chip** in a Quick Replies template has the same specification as a [button](structured-content-introduction-to-structured-content.html#button) structured content element.
+Similar to Structured Content, Quick Reply **templates** are composed of **elements**.
+Each quick reply element in the template has the same specification as a [button](structured-content-introduction-to-structured-content.html#button) structured content element.
+Each messaging channel limits a different maximum of replies per one template.

-In the above example code, you will notice then that a Quick Replies template contains an array of button elements, each with their own [click action](structured-content-introduction-to-structured-content.html#element-click-operations).
+In the above example code, you will notice then that a Quick Reply template contains an array of button elements, each with their own [click action](structured-content-introduction-to-structured-content.html#element-click-operations).
 Quick Replies will typically use the `publishText` click action.

 When you are comfortable with the information presented here, proceed to the desired channel's template document.